nsawicki/DaskBechmark1/README.md

-# Distributed Image Benchmark with Daft on AWS
+# Distributed Image Setup with Daft on AWS

 This project demonstrates a basic distributed benchmark using Daft to process images across multiple AWS EC2 instances.
 We use a simple operation — finding the mean pixel value per image — to highlight cluster setup, distributed execution, and performance benchmarking.